Derby County F.C.–Nottingham Forest F.C. rivalry: Honours

+The following list of honours contains only major trophies.

 Crossing the divide

 Since World War II, some 30 players have played for both clubs, the majority of these moves coming in the 1970s and 1980s.
 The most famous individual to have represented both clubs, however, is unquestionably the man regarded as the greatest manager in the history of both: Brian Clough.

 Management

 The first man to be involved in management at both clubs was Harold Wightman.
 A player with Derby between 1919 and 1927, Wightman was assistant at Derby under George Jobey and was later appointed Forest manager between 1936 and 1939.
 Peter Taylor followed a similar path, he was assistant manager at both Derby and Forest, becoming Derby's full manager in 1982.

 The first man to manage both clubs was Dave Mackay, who managed Forest between 1972 and 1973 before joining Derby in 1973 as the replacement for Brian Clough, the man who would eventually become the second man to manage both clubs.
 Mackay won the First Division title for Derby in 1974–75, which was Derby's second First Division title in four seasons.

 Clough managed Derby County between June 1967 and October 1973, winning the Second Division title to gain promotion in 1968–69, and winning the First Division title in 1971–72.
 This was followed up by a controversial European Cup semi final loss to Juventus during the 1972–73 season.
 Clough joined Nottingham Forest in January 1975, following spells with Brighton and the famous 44 days in charge at Leeds Utd.
 Clough took over from Mackay's initial replacement Allan Brown, with Forest struggling in the Second Division.
 In 1977–78, Forest won the First Division title in their first season after gaining promotion from the Second Division, having won the League Cup earlier in the 1977–78 season.
 In 1978–79, Forest retained the League Cup and won the European Cup.
 In 1979–80, Forest narrowly missed out on winning a third League Cup in a row, as they lost to Wolves in the final, but they did retain the European Cup.
 Forest won 2 more League Cups later on in Clough's managerial reign.
 Clough won the First Division with both Forest and Derby, becoming the first man to win it with two different clubs since Herbert Chapman.
 He left the club in 1993.

 On 31 December 2008, it was announced that Billy Davies was to become the new manager at Forest.
 Davies had been out of work following his dismissal at Derby in November 2007, making him the third man to manage both clubs.
 Steve McClaren became the fourth man to manage both sides when he took the role of Head Coach at Derby in October 2013.
 He had previously managed Nottingham Forest for 112 days in 2011.